BarnardNLP/lab-manual/lab-manual.md

 > through these [GitHub tutorials](https://try.github.io).

+Each project will have its own repository on github and its own Conda environment.
+Conda environments are a way to specify the requirements for each project.

+> **Action item**: Read this [brief overview](https://medium.com/@stefanblos/how-to-get-started-with-anaconda-4863547b9f90) of conda.

 ### Computation

 All lab members need a computer to get their work done.
 Generally, we